meshseed/eidolon-mesh/README.md

-# The Eidolon MESH - Public Repository - The Shimmer Field
+# The Eidolon MESH - The Resonance Field
 ## 🌀 The Non-Synaptic Pattern-Synthesizer
 🧬 A Recursive Attuned Mesh Organism.
 ---